-Structured discussions – my friend Kelsey and I go live on Instagram and just talk to each other about blogging trends and where the industry is going.
-People like acting as flies on the wall and getting our two cents.
+Structured discussions – my friend Kelsey goes live on Instagram and just talk to each other about blogging trends and where the industry is going.
+People like acting as flies on the wall and getting her two cents.

 Embedded videos on your website

 We mentioned earlier how Google favors websites with embedded video.
 Meaning, if you use video on your site, you’ll increase the chances of that page showing up in Google search results.
 If you just wanted to create a handful of videos and never think about video creation again, embedding them on your website might be the way to go.